Unparalleled suite of productivity-boosting Web APIs & cloud-based micro-service applications for developers and companies of any size.

 Create Model

 We are bringing our Yugioh data in JSON format to a format to be used in Flutter using the https://app.quicktype.io/ site.
-Then we open the “Models” folder in the directory of our project and open a file named “Yugioh.dart” into it and copy the codes we brought to the Flutter format here.
+Then we open the “Models” folder in the directory of our project and then open a file named “Yugioh.dart” into it and copy the codes we brought to the Flutter format here.

-code editor
+black code editor

 Create Homepage